Be careful of memorised sentences in your writing.

 This introduction below would be better:

 The increasing need for air travel has had a negative effect on the environment, which is a cause for concern worldwide.
-Some people believe that taxing air travellers is a solution to reducing flights.
-I completely disagree because I believe the airline industry should focus on developing greener technology to solve this issue.
+Some people believe that taxing flights would limit passenger numbers.
+I completely disagree because I believe the airline industry should instead focus on developing greener technology to reduce any negative impact on the environment.

 The sentence in green is the thesis statement and contains a reason for the opinion.